 - 5. Limits in number of teams.
-You are limited to ONE TEAM IN EACH CATEGORY which means you may enter a maximum of 14 teams with the exception of the individual and tandem armed exhibition.
+You are limited to ONE TEAM IN EACH CATEGORY which means you may enter a maximum of 10 teams.
 You may NOT compete more than ONE team in the same event.
 Just so that there is no confusion, for color guard and PT this means that you may have: - a.
-1 male, 1 female, and 1 mixed.
-You may NOT enter 2 male, 2 female or 2 mixed - b.
+1 male, 1 female/mixed color guard.
+You may NOT enter 2 male, 2 female/mixed - b.
 1 male and 1 female PT team.
 You may not have 2 male or 2 female teams.
-There is no mixing of the genders i.e., 2 females and 2 males for a PT team.
+There is no mixing of the genders i.e., 2 females and 2 males for a PT team. - c.
+1 confidence course run team composed of three males and two females